 In Africa, changes in sexual behavior — use of condoms, reduction in the number of sexual partners and a delay of the start of sexual activity — have been responsible for driving HIV incidence lower.
 The percentage of young men reporting multiple partners in the previous year fell in 11 of 19 African countries studied, and the fraction of boys and girls reporting sex before age 15 fell in eight.

-conducted mostly in Africa showed that when an HIV-infected person is on antiretroviral treatment, the chance of transmitting the virus to a sexual partner is reduced by 96 percent.
+This year, a study conducted mostly in Africa showed that when an HIV-infected person is on antiretroviral treatment, the chance of transmitting the virus to a sexual partner is reduced by 96 percent.
 That is because the drugs dramatically lower the amount of virus in blood and other body fluids.

 That finding has led some to call for even greater investment in AIDS treatment in low-income countries with an eye toward controlling the disease and its economic burden.
 Today, about $16.6 billion a year is spent on AIDS, with slightly more than half of that money spent by the governments of low- and middle-income countries and the patients in them.

 “Not only can we break the back of the epidemic, we can bend the cost curve,” Schwartlander said.